 - National police check completed in the last 6 months

 - Up to date Covid vaccinations

-- Hold or be working towards a relevant qualification.
+- Qualification - hold or be working towards a relevant Cert IV, diploma or degree.
 Please review the recognised Minimum Qualification Standards here.

 - Hourly rate based on SCHADS Award 2.1 – 2.2 dependent on qualifications & experience

 - Salary packaging $15,900 general and $2,650 entertainment